puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 **Role:** PE Suport Role

-The role is intentonally left without permissions, and should be given only the permissions the installing organisation are authorised to grant to Puppet Enterprise Support personnel.
+The role is intentionally left without permissions, and should be given only the permissions the installing organisation are authorised to grant to Puppet Enterprise Support personnel.
 For more information on RBAC permissions please see the [Puppet Enterprise Documentation](https://puppet.com/docs/pe/2019.8/rbac_permissions_intro.html)

 ### Puppet Enterprise Database Access